SkylaMoyer/Thesis-Code/README.md

-# Thesis-Code
-Rcarbon code for thesis
+# Rcarbon code for MA thesis
+- Calibration and generation of SPD models on radiocarbon dates
+- Includes Independence I and Saaqaq assoicated radiocarbon dates
+- Includes sites from the Canadian Arctic and Greenland